BlaiseMoses01/BlaiseMoses01/README.md

 #  Blaise Moses - AI Engineer

 I’m a **Software Engineer** focused on building **reliable, scalable AI-driven infrastructure**.
-I currently work at a **Fortune 500 finacial institution**, where I design tooling that sits at the intersection of **AI systems, data validation, and test infrastructure**.
+I currently work at a **Fortune 500 financial institution**, where I design tooling that sits at the intersection of **AI systems, data validation, and test infrastructure**.

 While my background includes test automation at scale, my long-term focus is firmly rooted in **backend engineering and and applied AI** — especially building tooling that makes complex systems observable, verifiable, and safe.